TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- it would be nice to store the sprite size information per entity
+	- Solution: Refactor the invariants::sprite to not contain the size information.
+		- Subsolution: Store original image sizes in all logical assets.
+			- Pro: less data kept/written on changing the image in editor.
+				- Which implies less logic as well and less opportunity for errors
+		- Subsolution: Reinfer physical shape from the image size and/or specified shape.
+			- Just partition into convexes when writing to logical assets, to speed up reinference.
+		- Sprite component shall contain the size multiplier or an overridden size.
+			- Just two ints per entity won't make a difference.
+		- In crosshair component, size for appearance is anyway not needed and the original one will be passed in the drawing code.
+	- Fix: item rendering in GUI, as it uses some sprite internals so it could break
+		- Use draw_entity somehow for drawing items along with attachments
+	- tiling_mult for sprite_component?
+		- **No**, that makes it even more data to handle.
+Let's just keep a mult and a bool for tiling.
+		- Makes it explicit that it will be used for tiling

+- Remove the need to keep shape polygon for most entities
+	- Less work for size updater, we'll just reinfer

 - Remove the need to specify all frames in test scene images
 	- As well as in test animations